ChangxuRen-github/Leetcode/README.md

 # Leetcode
-A place to practive Leetcode questions!
+A place to practice Leetcode questions!